YA Fiction - Serial Novels - The Sunshine Time

 “Get in,” Pa had said, not amused.

-We had got into the Merceras and I had been overwhelmed immediately by the spacious interior.
-It was cream and plush and gleaming, with divinely comfortable seats, four pairs facing another four in the main cabin, which was closed off with dark panels from both the driver’s cabin in front and the long seat at the back; one of the bodyguards sat in front with the driver, two behind, and the fourth followed us in Cybil.
+We had got into the Verwoerd and I had been overwhelmed immediately by the spacious interior.
+It was cream and plush and gleaming, with divinely comfortable seats, four pairs facing another four in the main cabin, which was closed off with dark privacy screens from both the driver’s cabin in front – Mr. Caraindon asked Tavi to inform the driver of our address via intercom – and the long seat at the back; one of the bodyguards sat in front with the driver, two behind, and the fourth followed us in Cybil.
 There was ambient and accent lighting, touchscreen panels, and side tables that slid out from niches.
-There was a refrigerator, a beverage bar, and a food storage compartment; as we drove away from the hospital, Mr. Caraindon offered us a choice of water, tea, coffee, and cucumber sandwiches, and told Guy that, no, he couldn’t have a glass of champagne.
+There was a refrigerator, a beverage bar, and a food storage compartment; as soon as we had settled in, Mr. Caraindon offered us a choice of water, tea, coffee, and an assortment of sandwiches, and told Guy that, no, he couldn’t have a glass of champagne.

-I nibbled at a thin wedge of sandwich, drank tea from a porcelain, gold-trimmed cup, and, far from feeling better after I had eaten, found my sense of awkwardness heightening even further.
-The Caraindons – and one Ambershan – fitted superbly in this lap of luxury, with their clean-cut looks and expensive clothes, and that dinned into my mind who they were, some of the wealthiest people on the planet, and how, while Tavi at least upheld our family honor in the well-dressed category in his khaki chinos, green and white check shirt, and dark-brown chukkas, mitigating the very ordinary, provincial effect of my far from new red and pink flowered skirt, yellow blouse, maroon button-up sweater, blue and green patterned scarf, and brown sandals, we were nowhere in their league, we didn’t even register on the rich radar and I personally was even on the poverty-stricken list, and all that overthinking on my part made them appear very intimidating at close quarters.
+Ignoring him, I nibbled at a thin wedge of delicious peanut sandwich, drank excellent tea from a porcelain, gold-trimmed cup, and, far from feeling better after I had eaten, found my sense of awkwardness heightening even further.
+The Caraindons – and one Ambershan – fitted superbly in this lap of luxury, with their clean-cut looks and expensive clothes, and that dinned into my mind who they were, some of the wealthiest people on the planet, and how, while Tavi at least upheld our family honor in the well-dressed category in his khaki chinos, green and white check shirt, and dark-brown chukkas, mitigating the very ordinary, provincial effect of my far from new red and pink flowered skirt, yellow blouse, maroon button-up sweater, blue and green patterned scarf, and old brown sandals, we were nowhere in their league, we didn’t even register on the rich radar and I personally was even on the poverty-stricken list, and all this unnecessary and completely idiotic overthinking on my part made them appear very intimidating at close quarters.
 I couldn’t even think of a thing to say anymore beyond “Yes”, “No”, and “Thank you”, and, fortunately, nobody forced me to say these too much, except Guy who appeared to be enjoying my personal disquietude.
-I kept myself from reacting to him and Tavi, assured that I wasn’t going to try anything anew, relaxed into his usual inimitable style and chatted away on an easy footing with Mr. Caraindon about college and life and everything else in general.
-I really admired the way he could do that, and Mr. Caraindon appeared to appreciate him too.
-It was very likely that if someone had offered him the chance then to exchange Tavi for Guy, he would have grabbed it with both hands.
-He was avoiding interacting with him, and hadn’t paid him much mind beyond refusing him the champagne and inquiring what had happened to his footwear.
-To this last, Guy had replied that he had kicked off his loafers in Cybil because they had been preventing his feet from breathing, and Mr. Caraindon, apparently deciding that it would be better to jettison further inquiries in that quarter and showing sensitivity too towards my awkwardness, had turned his attention to Tavi.